wavefrontHQ/observability-for-kubernetes/docs/operator/migration.md

 If `STATUS` is `Unhealthy`, check [troubleshooting](../troubleshooting.md).

-### 5. Check That You Are Receiving Metrics From The Operator
+### 5. Verify That You Are Receiving Metrics from the Operator

  * Go to the Kubernetes Summary Dashboard, set the cluster to `<YOUR HELM CLUSTER NAME>-operator`, and verify that you are receiving metrics.
 It may take some time for metrics to populate this dashboard.
  * Verify that other important metrics are present with a `cluster="<YOUR HELM CLUSTER NAME>-operator"` tag.